-Module Name Robot Learning Module Number CMS-AAI-RL Responsible Lecturer Prof. Dr. Roberto Calandra roberto.calandra@tu-dresden.de Qualification Objectives Students have in-depth knowledge of machine learning methods in the field of robotics and are able to independently apply machine learning methods in the field of robotics.
-They can mathematically describe problems of machine learning in the field of robotics, implement algorithms to solve these problems themselves and quantitatively investigate the application of these algorithms empirically in the context of specific applications.
-Contents Contents of this module are basics of classical control theory, methods of machine learning in the field of robotics (optimization, supervised learning for robotics, reinforcement learning) as well as problems and applications of machine learning methods in the field of robotics (navigation, manipulation, locomotion, multi-agent systems).
-Teaching and Learning Methods The module includes lecture amounting to 2 lecture hours per week, exercise amounting to 2 lecture hours per week plus independent study.
-Prerequisites for Participation No previous knowledge is required.
-Usability The module is a compulsory module for students of the Applied Artificial Intelligence track in the Computational Modelling and Simulation Master's programme.
-Requirements for the Awarding of Credit Points The credit points are awarded if the module examination is passed.
-The module examination consists of a written examination of 90 minutes.
-Credit Points and Grades This module allows for the earning of 5 credit points.
-The module grade corresponds to the grade of the examination performance.
-Frequency of the Module The module is offered every summer semester Workload The workload is a total of 150 hours.
-Duration of the Module The module takes one semester.
+Module Name Robot Learning Module Number CMS-AAI-RL Responsible Lecturer Prof. Dr. Roberto Calandra roberto.calandra@tu-dresden.de Qualification Objectives Students acquire in-depth knowledge of machine learning methods in the field of robotics and are able to apply machine learning methods in the field of robotics independently.
+They are able to describe machine learning problems in the field of robotics mathematically, implement algorithms to solve these problems themselves and empirically and quantitatively examine the application of these algorithms in the context of specific applications.
+Content This module covers the fundamentals of classical control theory, methods of machine learning in the field of robotics (optimization, supervised learning for robotics, reinforcement learning), and problems and applications of machine learning methods in the field of robotics (navigation, manipulation, locomotion, multi-agent systems).
+Teaching and Learning Methods The module comprises lecture amounting to 2 lecture hours per week, exercise amounting to 2 lecture hours per week plus independent study Prerequisites for Participation No special knowledge or abilities are required.
+Usability The module is a compulsory module in the Master's degree program in Computational Modeling and Simulation for students in the Applied Artificial Intelligence track.
+Requirements for the Awarding of Credit Points Credit points are awarded upon passing the module examination.
+The module examination comprises a 90-minute written test.
+Credit Points and Grades The module is worth 5 credit points.
+The module grade corresponds to the grade of the examined assessment.
+Frequency of the Module The module is offered each year in the summer semester.
+Workload The workload comprises 150 hours in total.
+Duration of the Module The module runs for the duration of one semester.

-Module Name Touch Sensing and Processing Module Number CMS-AAI-TSP Responsible Lecturer Prof. Dr. Roberto Calandra roberto.calandra@tu-dresden.de Qualification Objectives Students have in-depth knowledge of touch sensing and touch processing techniques.
-They can independently implement these techniques algorithmically.
-They are able to apply these algorithms in practice on specific touch sensing hardware to specific problems and are able to quantitatively investigate the algorithms empirically in relation to the application.
-Contents Contents of the module are basics of the psychology of touch, touch sensing hardware, simulation of touch, touch sensing, touch processing, touch-based control, applications of touch sensing as well as touch processing and touch-based control.
-Teaching and Learning Methods The module includes lecture amounting to 2 lecture hours per week, exercise amounting to 2 lecture hours per week plus independent study.
-Prerequisites for Participation No previous knowledge is required Usability The module is a compulsory module for students of the Applied Artificial Intelligence track in the Computational Modelling and Simulation Master's programme.
-Requirements for the Awarding of Credit Points The credit points are awarded if the module examination is passed.
-The module examination consists of a written examination of 90 minutes.
-Credit Points and Grades This module allows for the earning of 5 credit points.
-The module grade corresponds to the grade of the examination performance.
-Frequency of the Module The module is offered every winter semester.
-Workload The workload is a total of 150 hours.
-Duration of the Module The module takes one semester.
+Module Name Touch Sensing and Processing Module Number CMS-AAI-TSP Responsible Lecturer Prof. Dr. Roberto Calandra roberto.calandra@tu-dresden.de Qualification Objectives Students acquire in-depth knowledge of touch sensing and touch processing techniques.
+They are able to independently implement these techniques in an algorithmic way.
+They are able to apply these algorithms in practice to specific touch-sensing hardware and to specific problems and are able to empirically and quantitatively examine the algorithms in relation to the application.
+Content The module covers the basics of the psychology of touch, touch sensing hardware, touch simulation, touch sensing, touch processing, touch-based control, applications of touch sensing, touch processing and touch-based control.
+Teaching and Learning Methods The module comprises lecture amounting to 2 lecture hours per week, exercise amounting to 2 lecture hours per week plus independent study.
+Prerequisites for Participation No prior knowledge is required.
+Usability The module is a compulsory module in the Master's degree program in Computational Modeling and Simulation for students in the Applied Artificial Intelligence track.
+Requirements for the Awarding of Credit Points Credit points are awarded upon passing the module examination.
+The module examination comprises a 90-minute written test.
+Credit Points and Grades The module is worth 5 credit points.
+The module grade corresponds to the grade of the examined assessment.
+Frequency of the Module The module is offered each winter semester.
+Workload The workload comprises 150hours in total.
+Duration of the Module The module runs for the duration of one semester.